yonas-fsaha/qr-code-component-main/README.md

 We love receiving feedback!
 We're always looking to improve our challenges and our platform.
 So if you have anything you'd like to mention, please email hi[at]frontendmentor[dot]io.

- Please share it with anyone who will find it useful for practice.

 **Have fun building!** 🚀